-The first-term councillor said he was paying 35 per cent of the tuition — about $23,000 — and using his ward budget to cover the rest — about $44,000.
+The first-term councillor said he was paying 35 per cent of the tuition — about $23,000 — and planned to use his ward budget to cover the remaining 65 per cent, or about $44,000.

 Dziadyk said that the ward budget is intended to help a councillor perform his or her duties.

 He sees the MBA as a form of professional development and believes the two-year business degree will help him be a better councillor.

 "It allows me with more confidence and new lenses to critique city decisions with a business perspective," he said.
 "I'm confident that we'll be saving the city money overall."

 I see no need to consult with the ethics adviser- Coun .
 Jon Dziadyk